dutc2/mazerunner/README.md

 Maze Runner is a research output for some code for directing robots to solve simple mazes.

+Maze Runner is an example of how do design a planification (i.e., plan-building) for fields such as x-ray physics and in areas such as experimental design for x-ray beamlines.

 This code uses generator coroutines, a very sophisticated approach in Python.
 You will notice that maze solvers involve the use of [PEP-380 Delegation to a Subgenerator](https://peps.python.org/pep380) (also known as `yield from`.)